TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/35ContributingAStepByStepGuideUsingYourBrowserAndGitHub.md

 Committing your changes means the same as saving them, but you also add a message saying what changes your save action includes.

+> [!TIP]
+> You don't have to wait until you've finished writing the guide to do one big commit.
+You can do lots of small commits to save as you go.
+You are working in your fork of the repository, so nobody knows about your work yet but you.

 1. Click the green "Commit changes…" button.
 A dialog titled "Propose Changes" will appear.

 ![A dialog box titled Propose changes shows fields for a commit message, extended description, and commit email, with Cancel and green Propose changes buttons at the bottom.](Images/45ContributingAStepByStepGuideUsingYourBrowserAndGitHub/GitHubCommitMessageDialog.png)